 #2.
 Helping with liver detoxification.
 Methyl groups are absolutely essential for the Phase 2, P450 liver detoxification pathway.
 Within this critical biochemical sequence of events, fat-soluble or otherwise poorly soluble toxins that are difficult for the liver to remove are joined to a methyl group, and this helps prepare them for removal from the body.
-This is an amazing and vital ability that in most people does not work well enough in our very toxic world.
+This is an amazing and vital chemical detoxification ability.
+In MOST people, it does not work well due living in a very toxic world.

 #3.
 Alleviating depression.
 TMG increases the body’s natural production of SAMe or S-adenosyl methionine.
-This chemical can help reduce depression in some cases, and is an expensive supplement if one wishes to take it.
-So it is far better to just take TMG.
+This chemical can help reduce depression, in some cases.
+SAMe is an expensive supplement, and a more yin supplement, which is not good.
+It appears to be far better to just take TMG.

 #4.
 Reducing the chances of diabetes.
 Methyl groups are involved in insulin release and insulin activity.
-When the body does not have enough active methyl groups, diabetes is far more likely to arise.
+When the body does not have enough active methyl groups, diabetes is much more likely to arise.

 #5.
 Avoiding genetic problems.
 Methyl groups are needed for protein synthesis, also called biosynthesis.
-This is the copying of our genetic code from the DNA to RNA, and then from there the formation of every chemical in our bodies.
-It is also called genetic transcription.
+This is the copying of our genetic code from the DNA to RNA, and then from there the synthesis or formation of every chemical in our bodies.
+The copying of the DNA is also called genetic transcription.